Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/Symbology/UniqueValuesAlternateSymbols/readme.md

 ## How it works

-1. Create a `featureLayer` using the service url and add it to the map's list of operational layers.
+1. Create a `FeatureLayer` using the service url and add it to the map's list of operational layers.
 2. Create two alternate symbols (a blue square and a yellow diamond) to be used as alternate symbols.
 To create an alternate symbol:

     a.
 Create a symbol using `SimpleMarkerSymbol`.